orchestrated-io/autonomous-identification/README.md

 For AWS credentials store the access key ID and the secret key in a comma separated string as the SECRET_VALUE.
 For example: `./scripts/store-secret.sh my_test_secret "AWS_ACCESS_KEY_ID,SECRET_ACCESS_KEY"`

+**NOTE: Remember to delete any secrets from Secrets Manager when done testing.**

 # Client

 The client is a docker container that uses auto-id to retrieve AWS credentials.